nicholasrobbins/nicholasrobbins.github.io/index.md

 ### **[Multiple Award Winner](https://nicholasrobbins.github.io/RvPunchAwards)**

-Players punch their opponents out of their way in this up to four player racing game, where they race as different model RVs equppied with giant mech fists.
-These fists act as the game's main mechanic which can be used to punch other racers off the track or stun them, activate or break objects within the racetrack environment, and even "jump" off the walls by punching them.
+Players punch their opponents out of their way in this up to four player racing game, where they race as different model RVs equppied with giant mechanical fists.
+These fists act as the game's main mechanic which can be used to punch other racers off the track or stun them, and even "jump" off the walls by punching them.

+For this project, I primarily worked on backend systems for the races and the main menu UI.

 Project made within Champlain College's Production 2 course.